expo/expo/docs/pages/tutorial/image.md

 ## Displaying the image in the app

 We have displayed text using the `Text` component from React Native, and we can display the image using the `Image` component.
+When creating an `Image` component, you will need to explicitly specify a width and height, or the image won't be visible.

 ```js
 import React from 'react';